MicrosoftDocs/Viva/Viva/glint/communicate/results-rollout-templates.md

 Dear **[First name]**,​

 As our teams focus on employee engagement at **[Company name]**, you play a significant role in identifying and sharing best practices, connecting teams with similar needs, and sharing stories of our people success.
-You're a thought partner for your managers, an advocate for employees, and a true enabler of behavior change.​
+You're a thought partner for your managers, an advocate for employees, and a enabler of behavioral change.​

-Take a moment to share two notable actions that best represent our ability to act on employee feedback and drive the culture we need at **[Company name]** to achieve our business objectives.
-We also discuss successes and opportunities at **[describe HR meetings, etc. to exchange ideas and build common solutions]**.​
+Take a moment to share two notable actions that best represent our ability to act on employee feedback and drive the culture we need to achieve our business objectives.
+We'll also discuss successes and opportunities at **[describe HR meetings, etc. to exchange ideas and build common solutions]**.​

 **Summary of company-level actions**​